chrisfcarroll/Azure-VM-Run/README.md

 -   Use `az ml run submit-script` and learn about the sequence of 8 (yes, eight) resources & files you will need to create before it works
--   Go old-school, create a VM, and send a repo and data to it over ssh
+-   Ccreate a VM, send a repo and data to it over ssh and copy the results back afterwards

 ### OR You Could:
--   Use these two scripts to do either of those two tasks for you in 5 minutes _and_ help you learn how it all worked at your leisure.
+-   Use these two scripts to do either of those two tasks for you in 5 minutes _and_ help you learn at your leisure how it all worked.

 #### *Required:*